bvbohnen/X3_Customizer/README.md

  * Fix_Terran_Plot_Aimless_TPs

       In the Terran Conflict plot when allied TPs move to capture an Elephant, fix replacement TPs to move toward the Elephant instead of wandering aimlessly.

+ * Standardize_Start_Plot_Overtunings (incompatible with: LU)

+      Set the starting plots with overtuned ships to have their tunings standardized instead of being random.

+ * Standardize_Tunings (incompatible with: LU, TC)

+      Set the number of randomized tuning creates at gamestart to be de-randomized into a standard number of tunings.
+Note: vanilla has 2-5 average tunings per crate, 8 crates total.
+Default args here reach this average, biasing toward engine tunings.

 ***